 The API Portal will allow application developers to browse the frontend Web Services that are available to them in the API Catalog.

 The frontend Web Services will be displayed alongside frontend REST APIs in the API Catalog list.
 The frontend Web service will not be viewable by the application developers unless the API administrator has authorized their organization access to the Web Service.

+A label will be displayed alongside to each API so that the application developer will be able to distinguish between REST APIs and WSDL services.